Beliavsky/Fortran-code-on-GitHub/README.md

 [SEM2DPACK](https://github.com/jpampuero/sem2dpack): spectral element method for 2D wave propagation and fracture dynamics, with emphasis on computational seismology and earthquake source dynamics, from jpampuero et al.

+[Simstrat](https://github.com/Eawag-AppliedSystemAnalysis/Simstrat): one-dimensional physical lake model for the simulation of stratification and mixing in deep stratified lakes, from Eawag-AppliedSystemAnalysis.
+The model was originally developed by Goudsmit et al. (2002) and has been successfully applied to lakes with different physical properties.

 [Specfem3D](https://github.com/geodynamics/specfem3d): simulates acoustic (fluid), elastic (solid), coupled acoustic/elastic, poroelastic or seismic wave propagation in any type of conforming mesh of hexahedra (structured or not.), from geodynamics

 [SurfTomo](https://github.com/caiweicaiwei/SurfTomo): direct inversion of surface wave dispersion data, by caiweicaiwei